Onguma Tented Camp: Our full report

 The décor is simple: earth tones with splashes of colour.
-Two almost identical guest lounges are each furnished with a large, plush charcoal sofa, a high-backed white armchair, a few large bean bags, a dark wooden coffee table, a wooden saddle stool, and some bright scatter cushions.
-Separating these two living areas is a tea/coffee station, and built into the limestone wall is a large furnace fireplace for those chilly winter evenings.
+The two almost identical open-plan lounges are each furnished with a plush charcoal sofa, a high-backed or zebra-print armchair, a few large bean bags, a dark wooden coffee table, a wooden saddle stool, and some bright scatter cushions.
+Separating these two areas is a tea/coffee station, and built into the limestone wall is a large furnace fireplace for chilly winter evenings.
 The lodge also boasts a wine cellar offering a good selection of wines.

 Dining at Onguma Tented Camp is in a roofed area backed with a stone wall.
-In the summer months, the remaining sides are completely open, offering clear views over the floodlit waterhole.
-During the rainy season or cold winters the sides are lowered and closed off to keep out the cold.
+In the summer months, the remaining sides are completely open, offering clear views over the floodlit waterhole, whereas during the rainy season or on cold winter evenings the canvas sides are lowered to keep out the cold.

-Gravel pathways link the main areas of Onguma Tented Camp's with seven tented rooms, which differ only slightly – in the location of the bathrooms.
-Tent number five is closest to the main area and has the best view of the waterhole.
+Gravel pathways link the main areas of Onguma Tented Camp with its seven tented rooms, which differ only in the location of the bathrooms.

-Each of the rooms is on a raised wooden platform with a large, partly shaded veranda, whose two comfortable armchairs and a small table making it a pleasant place to watch wildlife at the waterhole.
-The big-top design continues, with the inner layer of material in each room supported by a large wooden pole in the centre.
-The whole front section has double sliding glass doors in a wooden frame, with roll-down canvas flaps which can be zipped closed, and similar flaps cover the tent's large mesh windows.
+Each room is set on a raised wooden platform with a large, partly shaded veranda, where two comfortable armchairs with a small table make it a pleasant place to watch wildlife at the waterhole.
+The big-top theme continues here, with the inner layer of material in each room supported by a large wooden central pole.
+The whole front section has double sliding glass doors in a wooden frame, with roll-down canvas flaps that can be zipped closed, and similar flaps covering the tent's large mesh windows.

 Other practical furnishings, some behind the headboard, include wardrobes with dressing gown and slippers, full-length mirrors, luggage racks, shelving and a straw shopping bag with pool towels and a linen robe.
-There are double electric sockets, too, plus a free-standing fan, a tea/coffee station, and even a jug of ice cubes.
+There are double electric sockets, too, plus a free-standing fan, hairdryer, tea/coffee station, and even a jug of ice cubes.

-Separated from the bedroom by two high limestone walls, the spacious en-suite bathroom boasts his-and-hers handbasins, with large horizontal mirrors hanging above, and a separate toilet with a wooden door.
+Separated from the bedroom by two high limestone walls, the spacious en-suite bathroom boasts his and hers handbasins, with large horizontal mirrors hanging above, and a separate toilet with a wooden door.
 There's a stone walk-in shower with a powerful shower head and a large free-standing silver bath with great views of the bush.
 A tree stump serves as a small table, topped with bath salts in a large silver pot, while glass dispensers contain shower gel and shampoo.
-Each tent also has an outdoor shower, reached through a zip-up door to the side of the room.
+Each tent also has an outdoor shower, reached through a wooden door to the side of the room.